ian-art/General-Theory-of-Psi-Gravity-PUBLIC/README.md

 ## 👀 Awareness of Limitations

 Both human and AI contributions may contain errors.
 This work is not a final answer—it is a scaffold for curiosity and further exploration.

 ---

-## 🧩 On Openness

-This project is released as a polished edition to encourage readability and engagement.
-The private repo retains the raw, timestamped development log as proof of origin.

-ψ-gravity is not a finished theory but a **seed**: if it inspires you, refine it, challenge it, or branch it into something new.

----

-## 🧠 Inspiration

-> “The mind that opens to a new idea never returns to its original size.” — Albert Einstein

----